ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 Now that we have the partial working for our `sign-up` and `sign-in` pages we can render it onto our site index page and the site landing page as well.

-First, let's add the partial to our site's landing page:
+First, let's add the partial to our site's homepage:

 ```html
 <!-- views/index.ejs -->